KiraraIO/.github/profile/README.md

 ## About KiraraIO ✨

-The lab for research on human and machine interfaces for next centry.
+The lab for research on human and machine interfaces for next generation.

 The place holds the harmony and fun.